A new approach to the mean-field limit of Vlasov-Fokker-Planck equations: Introduction

 The main argument in our proof is a new quantitative estimate on the so-called marginals of the system through the BBGKY hierarchy.
 This leads to the propagation of some weighted $L^p$ estimates on the marginals.
 It implies a weak propagation of chaos in the sense of \cite{Sznitman} but it applies more broadly to initial data that are not chaotic or not close to being chaotic.

-Recently new approaches have been introduced to bound marginals on 1st order systems with non-degenerate diffusion: in~\cite{Lacker} using the relative entropy and in~\cite{JaPoSo} using the~$L^2$ norm of the marginals.
-Both take advantage of the regularizing provided by the diffusion to avoid ``losing'' a derivative in the hierarchy estimates but require interaction kernels~$K$ in~$L^\infty$ for~\cite{JaPoSo} (or in some exponential Orlicz space for ~\cite{Lacker}).
-Our method combines this general idea with a specific choice of weights for the $L^p$ norms that are propagated.
+Recently new approaches have been introduced to bound marginals on systems with appropriate non-degenerate diffusion.
+Using relative entropy, \cite{Lacker} was the first to derive quantitative estimates comparing the marginals to the limiting tensorized solution, thus deriving optimal rates for the propagation of chaos in $O(1/N)$, instead of $O(1/\sqrt{N})$ on the convergence of the marginals (as observed for smoother interactions in \cite{Duer}).
+While formulated for 1st order method, the method also applies to 2nd order system with diffusion in velocity, as observed by the author.
+The method takes advantage of the regularizing provided by the diffusion to avoid ``losing'' a derivative in the hierarchy estimates.
+The use of the relative entropy however imposes that the interaction kernel belongs to an exponential Orlicz space.
+In a different context of non-exchangeable systems, \cite{JaPoSo} later used the propagation of $L^2$ norms on some equivalent of the marginals, again taking advantage of the diffusion but requiring the interaction kernel~$K$ in~$L^\infty$.

+The present article focuses mostly on second-order singular systems, where our method combines this general idea with a specific choice of weights for the $L^p$ norms that are propagated.
 Those weights are based on a total energy reduced to $k$ particles when dealing with the marginal of order~$k$.
 They allow to take advantage of a further regularizing effect in the hierarchy to only require kernels~$K$ in some $L^p$ with $p>1$.
+The same idea to propagate $L^p$ norms on the marginals also applies to 1st order systems in confined domains, without then requiring weights.

 A direct consequence of our approach is the first ever derivation of the mean-field limit for the repulsive Vlasov-Poisson-Fokker-Planck over a finite time interval.
 This applies to any chaotic initial data in dimension~$d=2$ and for initial data with more restrictive energy bound in any dimension~$d\geq 3$.
 We are expecting to extend this derivation in a future work to any chaotic initial data in any dimension~$d\geq 2$ by decomposing appropriately the initial data.